 Heat circulation is important when using an electric heater.
 Moving the warm air around will prevent hot spots (and their contrasting cold spots) as well in reducing condensation that heating will encourage.
 Some heaters have built-in fans, some need additional circulation.

 I don’t think I would put a wood stove in a plastic covered greenhouse.
-Stovepipes can get very hot and the risk of melting or igniting Visqueen and other plastic covers seems great short a stove vented out through a masonary foundation or some other such careful planning.
+Stovepipes can get very hot and the risk of melting or igniting Visqueen and other plastic covers seems great short a stove vented out through a masonry foundation or some other such careful planning.
 I had hoped to put a small, slow-burning wood stove in my attached glass greenhouse, both to heat the growing things and the rooms on that side of the house; one of the unrealized dreams in my green house.

 What about a plastic covered greenhouse?
 Insulation is a great way to conserve heat without expending fuels.
 I’ve seen it recommended that those with Visqueen covered houses line the inside of their plastic with bubble wrap.
 Now,again, I can’t say we’ve tried this but it makes perfect sense that the bubble wrap, with its large bubbles of air, would preserve indoor heat while letting sunlight through.
 Hmmm…anybody else try this or have other ideas on heating greenhouses?
 You know we’d love to hear about it.
-In the meantime, here’s a guide to heating greenhouses from those resourceful, greenhouse-happy British.
+In the meantime, here’s a guide to heating greenhouses (PDF) from those resourceful, greenhouse-happy British.
 Notice they put the bubble wrap idea first.
-If you don’t have a green house and the idea seems impractical for whatever reason . . . how about a hotbox cold frame?
+If you don’t have a green house and the idea seems impractical for whatever reason . . . how about a hot box cold frame?